Education and Practice

 During the co-design workshops, we identified the best practices in assessment and developed 12 signposts with the associated key principles, which focus on developing the consistency of assessors’ judgements and building assessors’ capacity to enhance the assessment quality and their experience.
 For example, create and sustain an assessors’ community of practice, and engage assessors in dialogic feedback.
 These signposts are flexible to be implemented separately, or mixed and matched, to suit the contextual environment.

-This study promoted three key messages: using a co-design methodology facilitates the engagement from assessors across disciplines and settings, providing feedback to assessors for CPD purpose is valued, and creating professional learning opportunities through this interdisciplinary CPD roadmap could be impactful.
+This study promoted three key messages: using a co-design methodology facilitates the engagement from assessors across disciplines and settings, providing feedback to assessors for CPD purposes is valued, and creating professional learning opportunities through this interdisciplinary CPD roadmap could be impactful.
 The co-designed roadmap has the potential to transform the CPD practices for assessors which supports the provision of credible judgements of the level of achievement to students and employers.
-The outcomes of this study will be illustrated in an infographic and disseminated across disciplines at QUB, in the clinical practice settings, and through an academic publication.
+The outcomes of this study will be illustrated in an infographic and disseminated across disciplines at Queen's University Belfast, in the clinical practice settings, and through an academic publication.

 The aim of the project was to improve nursing student knowledge, confidence, and practice in relation to caring for people with delirium.
 Using co-design methodology, the project team worked alongside people who had experienced delirium, specialist nurses and nurse educationalists to design education about delirium.